Skip links and keyboard navigation

 The Human Rights Unit in the Department of Justice and Attorney-General conducted interviews with a broad range of Queensland Government employees to learn what they’re doing to build a culture that respects, protects and promotes human rights in their workplace.

-Watch the recorded interviews below.
+Watch the recordings below.

 From the frontlines to corporate services and policy development, building a human rights culture in the public sector is a shared responsibility.